urban233/pymol-open-source-macos-build/README.md

 5. **Optional**: If you now run `./run_automation.sh build-wheel` the new wheel file will automatically use your self built `_cmd` module.

+## arm64 builds
+Currently, arm64 builds are **not** supported.
+However, it is worked on, to support this kind of architecture.

+### CPython under arm64
+To build the _cmd module a CPython version that is build for amr64 is necessary.
+For intel-based Macs CPython has to be compiled from source.
+To do this clone the cpython repo and checkout this commit hash:
+`d03b868578a29d9d64f829459b584eed48862056`

 ## Roadmap
 Until now the build wheel file can only be used with Python 3.11.
 The plan for the future is to support multiple different Python versions.